Race rules and Entry terms and conditions

 - Participants enter at their own risk, the City and County of Swansea takes no responsibility for illness, injury, loss or damage suffered by entrants.

 - Participants must be physically fit and able to complete the 10k course within 2 hours of crossing the start line.
-Roads closed for the main 10k race will reopened at a point after the race starts which is determined on health and safety and operational grounds.
+Roads closed for the main 10k race will reopened at a point after the race start which is determined on health and safety and operational grounds.
 A sweep vehicle will follow the 10k back markers.
 Anyone who is deemed to be unable to complete the course in a reasonable time will be approached by a race steward/official/marshal and told that they must use the pavement if they decide to continue as the roads will be opening up and their safety cannot be guaranteed.
 In the event of you being so far behind we strongly advise you against continuing and you should ask the steward to radio through for a pick up vehicle to come and take you back to the finish line.
 If you do continue we will be unable to guarantee that road closures, marshals and drinks stations will still be in place.
 Before starting the race please give careful consideration to your ability to complete the course in a reasonable time.

 - Participants should not bring excessive valuables or cash to be left in your kit bag being handed into the baggage area.